pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"global-statement"+OR+"W0603")

 ### [W0604](#W0604) (global-at-module-level)<a name="W0604"></a>
-Using the global statement at the module level
+Using the global statement at the module level.

 Used when you use the "global" statement at the module level since it has no effect

 **:x: Incorrect code**